(selexipag)

 Study Results

-The baseline characteristics are presented in Table: Baseline Characteristics (FAS).
+The baseline characteristics are presented in the Table: Baseline Characteristics (FAS).
 Of the 39 patients in the UPTRAVI group, 5 discontinued the study (3 developed AEs, and 2 withdrew their consent), while of the 39 patients in the placebo group, 4 discontinued the study (because of AEs).

 Characteristic | Placebo (n=39) | UPTRAVI (n=39) |